comit-network/ping-pong/README.md

 ## Usage

+0. Install Tor
+1. Make sure Tor can be started but is _not_ currently running
-Run the listener (as root, see below for reason):
+2. In one terminal, run the listener (as root, see below for reason)
+3. In another terminal, run the dialer (does not need root)

+See `ping-pong --help` for help.

+The listener:

 ```
 sudo target/debug/ping-pong